-This Proxy Statement, to be mailed to stockholders on or about October 17, 2008, is furnished in connection with the solicitation by the Board of Directors of DRYCLEAN USA, Inc., a Delaware corporation (the "Company"), of proxies in the accompanying form (the "Proxy" or "Proxies") for use at the 2008 Annual Meeting of Stockholders of the Company (the "Meeting") to be held on Friday, November 14, 2008, and at any adjournments or postponements thereof.
-The Meeting will be held on Friday, November 14, 2008, at 11:00 A.M., Eastern Standard Time, at the offices of the Company and the Company's subsidiary, Steiner-Atlantic Corp., 290 N.E.
+This Proxy Statement, to be mailed to stockholders on or about October 15, 2010, is furnished in connection with the solicitation by the Board of Directors of EnviroStar, Inc., a Delaware corporation (the "Company"), of proxies in the accompanying form (the "Proxy" or "Proxies") for use at the 2010 Annual Meeting of Stockholders of the Company (the "Meeting") and at any adjournments or postponements thereof.
+The Meeting will be held on Friday, November 12, 2010, at 11:00 A.M., Eastern Standard Time, at the offices of the Company and the Company's subsidiary, Steiner-Atlantic Corp., 290 N.E.
 68th Street, Miami, Florida.

 All Proxies properly and timely received will be voted in accordance with the specifications made on the accompanying Proxy or, in the absence of any specification, for the election of all of the nominees named in this Proxy Statement to serve as directors.
-Any Proxy given pursuant to this solicitation may be revoked by the person giving it at any time before it is voted by (i) notice in writing or by a later dated proxy received by the Company at 290 N.E.
+Any Proxy given pursuant to this solicitation may be revoked by the person giving it at any time before it is voted by (i) notice in writing or by a later dated proxy received prior to the Meeting by the Company at 290 N.E.
 68th Street, Miami, Florida 33138, Attention: President, or (ii) by voting in person at the Meeting.

-Only holders of record of shares of the Company's Common Stock (the "Common Stock") as of the close of business on October 10, 2008 (the "Record Date") are entitled to notice of, and to vote at, the Meeting or any adjournments or postponements thereof for which a new record date is not fixed.
-As of the close of business on the Record Date, there were issued and outstanding 7,033,875 shares of Common Stock.
+Only holders of record of shares of the Company's Common Stock (the "Common Stock") as of the close of business on October 1, 2010 (the "Record Date") are entitled to notice of, and to vote at, the Meeting or any adjournments or postponements thereof for which a new record date is not fixed.
+As of the close of business on the Record Date, there were issued and outstanding 7,033,732 shares of Common Stock.

 Stockholders whose shares of Common Stock are held in "street name" (that is, whose shares are held by, and registered in the name of, a broker or other nominee) will receive instructions from, or on behalf of, that institution describing the procedures for advising the institution how to vote those shares.
-Those stockholders whose shares are held in street name who wish to vote at the Meeting will need to obtain a proxy form from the institution that holds their shares.
+As a result of a recent change, if a stockholder whose shares are held in street name does not instruct the broker holding the shares of record as to how to vote those shares with respect to the election of directors, the shares will not be voted in the election of directors.
+Therefore, it is important for stockholders whose shares are held in street name to advise the institution holding the shares for them as to how to vote.
+In addition, those stockholders whose shares are held in street name who wish to vote at the Meeting will need to obtain a legal proxy from the institution that holds their shares of record.

 The presence, in person or represented by proxy, of a majority of the outstanding shares of Common Stock will constitute a quorum for the transaction of business at the Meeting.
-Brokers that are members of the New York Stock Exchange have discretion to vote the shares of their clients that the broker holds in street name for its customers and as to which the broker has received no voting direction from the beneficial owner of the shares with respect to non-contested elections of directors and certain other matters.
-Brokers are, therefore, expected to vote such shares with respect to the election of directors.
-If a broker, nominee or other fiduciary holding shares in street name votes some, but not all, of the shares held by it as record owned for one or more beneficial owner of shares on one or more matters, the shares not voted by it on a matter are called "broker non-votes."
-Proxies submitted which contain abstentions or broker non-votes will be deemed present at the Meeting for determining the presence of a quorum.
+If a broker or other nominee holding shares in street name votes some, but not all, of the shares held by it as record owner for one or more beneficial owner of shares on one or more matters, the shares not voted by it on a matter are called "broker non-votes."
+Proxies submitted which contain votes withheld, abstentions or broker non-votes will be deemed present at the Meeting for determining the presence of a quorum.